Would vacuum-sealed packs be the best to store your coffee beans?

 Other packaging options

 Having said the disadvantages of vacuum sealing fresh ground coffee, others opt for the better option of packing them in valve-sealed packages.
 With valve-sealed bags, the carbon dioxide from fresh-ground coffee could quickly be released from the bag without retaining any moisture or oxygen.
-Therefore, the coffee beans contain their freshness and taste.
+Therefore, coffee beans contain their freshness and taste.
 Some manufacturers have also tried to get around vacuum-sealing by roasting instead into large super sacs with one-way valves that allow the coffee to gas off for a few days before being vacuum packaged, but this is the exception rather than the rule.
 Good coffee roasters will use a bag with a valve that lets coffee “breathe out” but not let outside gas in.
 These are the best choices.

 Related Article You May Be Interested